SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving

 \subsection{How Do Fine-grained Dimensions Influence the Performance of Final Answer Accuracy?}

-Prior work has demonstrated that LLMs exhibit significant performance degradation in final answer accuracy when evaluated on question variations generated through perturbations \cite{li2024gsm, zhu2023dyval, li2024perteval}.
-However, the specific contributions of different cognitive dimensions to this degradation remain underexplored.
-Therefore, we adapt three perturbation strategies from \cite{li2024gsm} applying them to both the seed questions and their corresponding dimension-specific variants.
-This allows us to investigate which underlying capabilities are most influential in the observed drop in final answer accuracy under perturbation.
+Prior work has shown that LLMs experience significant drops in final answer accuracy when evaluated on perturbed versions of questions~\cite{li2024gsm, zhu2023dyval, li2024perteval}.
+However, the underlying reasons for this degradation remain insufficiently explored.
+To address this gap, we adapt three perturbation strategies from~\cite{li2024gsm} and apply them to both the seed questions and their corresponding dimension-specific variants, aiming to identify which dimensions are most susceptible to performance loss under these perturbations.

-Tab.~\ref{tab.pert} shows that all evaluated dimensions exhibit noticeable performance drops (PD) under perturbations.
+As shown in Tab.~\ref{tab.pert}, all evaluated dimensions exhibit substantial performance drops (PD) under perturbations.
 When noise is introduced, the reasoning dimension is most affected for both GPT-4.1 (26.75\%) and Claude 3.7-Sonnet (8.37\%).
-In contrast, perturbations involving added operations or numerical modifications result in the largest performance drops in the arithmetic dimension for both models.
-These findings suggest that irrelevant information primarily disrupts reasoning capabilities, while alterations to operations or numerical values predominantly impair arithmetic proficiency.
-Such fine-grained dimension performance drop ultimately contribute to reduced final answer accuracy.
+Conversely, additional operations or numerical modifications lead to the greatest drops in the Arithmetic dimension.
+These results suggest that irrelevant information primarily undermines reasoning capabilities, while changes to operations or numeric values predominantly impact arithmetic proficiency.
+Ultimately, vulnerabilities across all dimensions collectively reduce final answer accuracy.